dariolina/OctoBot/octobot/external_signals/README.md

-# External Signal Strategy for OctoBot
+# External Signal Strategy for OctoBot - Spot Trading

-This module provides integration with external AI trading signals, allowing OctoBot to execute trades based on signals from your custom "AI Agent Swarm Crypto Signal" backend.
+This module provides integration with external AI trading signals, allowing OctoBot to execute **spot trades** based on signals from your custom AI backend.

 ## Overview